Ciolpani

-Ciolpani is a commune in the northwestern part of Ilfov county, Muntenia, Romania.
-It is composed of five villages: Ciolpani, Izvorani, Lupăria, Piscu and Țigănești.
+Ciolpani is a commune in the northwestern part of Ilfov County, Muntenia, Romania.
+It is composed of five villages: Ciolpani, Izvorani, Lupăria, Piscu, and Țigănești.

+The commune is located in the northern part of the county, 36 km from Bucharest, on the border with Prahova County.
+It is crossed by national road DN1, which connects the capital city with Ploiești, Brașov, and the northwest of the country.
+Road DN1L branches off from Ciolpani, leading to the shore of Lake Snagov, 5 km to the east.

 Etymology

 Its name is the plural of ciolpan, a Romanian word meaning "tree stump".